mfontenot/mfontenot.github.io_bak/_posts/2021-03-12-test-automation-portfolio-day-1.md

 ## "Build up your *Test Automation Portfolio*", they say, "It'll be fun", they say

 ### Day 1 of building up my *Test Automation Portfolio*
-First things first, props to Angie Jones post on [TechBeacon](https://techbeacon.com/app-dev-testing/10-portfolio-projects-aspiring-automation-engineers) for calling me out.
+First things first, props to Angie Jones' post on [TechBeacon](https://techbeacon.com/app-dev-testing/10-portfolio-projects-aspiring-automation-engineers) for calling me out.
 I jumped into being a QA/Test Engineer 1+ years ago and don't have too much to show for it (except my actual job performance ;-)).
 This will be a way for others to follow along and to showcase things I am good at (still learning).

 I read the 10 projects and then pretty much jumped right in and visited the link in the third paragraph (test automation portfolio).
 That brought me to another page on TechBeacon that I browsed through and noticed **Any-Api.com**.
 It caught my attention and I visited that link next.